Ilagan: City Sports and Convention Center

-The City of Ilagan Community Center is a government facility that was built to accommodate indoor events such as basketball games, badminton and volleyball tournaments, cheerdance competitions, concerts, and other important activities.
-The community center is now fully airconditioned.
+The City of Ilagan Community Center is a fully air-conditioned facility that was built to accommodate indoor events such as basketball games, badminton and volleyball tournaments, cheerdance competitions, concerts, and other important activities.
 The SK Federation in Ilagan has a yearly basketball tournament for the youth of the city.
-The facility is being used for meeting and serving as a vaccination site.
+The facility was utilized for meeting and served as a vaccination site during COVID-19 pandemic.
+On June 12, 2023, the City Government led the ribbon-cutting of the newly renovated former City of Ilagan Community Center, which is now renamed as the City Sports and Convention Center during the commemoration of the country's 125th Independence Day and the 78th liberation of the City of Ilagan.